Aaron98990/ways-of-the-game/fouls.md

 >
 > Law 12

-## Tackles / kicks
+## Common fouls

+If someone starts hopping they probably have been kicked.
 You can hear when another person is kicked.

 - [No foul.
 The player cleanly tackles the ball.
 Their opponent then runs into the player.](https://www.youtube.com/watch?v=AKa17voHa2k)
 - [Foul.](https://youtu.be/1g2DRURrbAo?t=700)

-## Jumps At

 Jumping is okay.
 Jumping (generally not straight up) at another player is not.